JvanKatwijk/qt-dab/README.md

 ----------------------------------------------------------------------

-A *preset* option is available to allow storing and selecting "favorit" services.
+A *preset* option is available to allow storing and selecting **favorit** services.
 Touching the name of the currently selected audio service with the right hand mouse button will save the "channel:serviceName" pair in the preset list.
+Obviously, selecting a service in the preset list instructs the software to switch to the channel for the service and the service.

 The presets are stored in an xml file, `.qt-dab-presets.xml`.